Cumann Naoimh Pól Liaigh-Chonganta an Ghárda

 (b) if he ceases to be a member of the Society.

-(c) in the case of an elected member if he is not permanently attached to a station in the
+(c) in the case of an elected member if his registered address with the Society

 he is elected to represent, except where the member does not change address on retirement.